U.S. flag An official website of the United States government

 NVD Status Workflow Diagram

-The workflow depicted below shows when a CVE status can change and whether it occurs by NVD staff decisions or changes to the CVE List information Graphic of Vulnerability Workflow
+The workflow depicted below shows when a CVE status can change and whether it occurs by NVD process, NVD staff decisions, users of NVD data, or changes in response to a CVE Program Process Graphic of Vulnerability Workflow